 Our Greater Saint John organization was formed in March 2013 and is the seventh Canadian 100 Women Who Care group, and New Brunswick's first.
-We are proud to say that we have a membership of over 248 and in only twenty-two meetings we have raised more $527,085.00 local charities in our region!
+We are proud to say that we have a membership of over 248 and in only twenty-three meetings we have raised more than $550,885.00 to local charities in our region!

 Debbie knew she couldn’t do it alone and approached Kelly Patterson, another woman passionate about the community in which she lives.
 Kelly’s response was “Absolutely, count me in!”
 Who knew that this simple goal of gathering 100 women together could make such a huge impact on our communities in Greater Saint John?

 The first 100 Women Who Care group was formed in November 2006 by Karen Dunigan of Jackson, Michigan.
 At their first one-hour meeting, this 100 Women Who Care group raised $10,000 to buy 300 new baby cribs for an organization in their city!
 In total there are now 47 chapters in the US and 5 in Canada – now that’s impressive!
 Halifax launched in March 2013, and now us!

 Together – This is Where the Magic Happens:

 - Bring together 100 (or more) women in Greater Saint John who care about local community causes and who are committed to community service.